YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 - Allow the pawn to convert to a Queen (when reaching the other end of the board)
 - Undo Button (allow user to undo a move)
 - Reset Button (reset/reinitialize pieces on the board)

-What to include in README
-Project title
-project description
-table opf contents
-how to install project

-installation